sha-ddie/Restaurant-Recommender-System/README.md

 # Data understanding

 The dataset used in this project, was extracted from the Yelp Restaurant [database](https://www.yelp.com/dataset), which is publicly available and contains a large number of reviews across various restaurants and locations.
 The dataset contains 908,915 tips/reviews by 1,987,897 users on the  131,930 businesses and their attributes like hours, parking, availability, and ambience aggregated check-ins over time for each.
-The **dataset contains five jason files namely business.json, checkin.json, review.json, tips.json and user.json**, but only two files were found to containe the relevant required information;
+The **dataset contains five json files namely business.json, checkin.json, review.json, tips.json and user.json**, but only two files were found to contain the relevant required information;

-> **business.json**: this json file has data on various business all spread over different US states and their relevant attributes.
+> **business.json**: this json file has data on various businesses all spread over different US states and their relevant attributes.

-> **review.json**: this json file contains information on reviews made by different users on various business they were served.
+> **review.json**: this json file contains information on reviews made by different users on various businesses they were served.

-Due to the dataset being large we have only extracted 54,380 rows and 14 columns which are enough for our analysis and the two above stated json files were merged and only the relevant columns were maintained, named;
+Due to the dataset being large we have only extracted 54,380 rows and 14 columns which are enough for our analysis and the two stated json files were merged and only the relevant columns were maintained, namely;
 - **user_id:** A unique identifier for each user who submitted a review

 - **business_id:** A unique identifier for each business being reviewed